taaaraaa/lighthouse-data-notes/ML/pca.md

 - Should we deal with outliers prior to PCA?
 (Yes)
 - Does the information loss in PCA, mean that we disregard some rows in the modeling?
 (No, columns or features are combined)
 - How to identify the extreme cases where PCA is not useful and cause loosing lots of information?
 (I think with the variance graph)
 - It seams that PCA deals with outliers in some way.
 Am I right?
+(No, PCA reduces the dimensionality without losing information from any features. )